-Banking frauds or frauds in the financial services industry in India are no more seen as the Cost of Doing Business.
-Though several recent reports debate that banking frauds or reported fraud cases have decreased in this Covid- 19 pandemic phase, the quantum of money lost has significantly increased in these years.
-This highlights the importance of the fraud risk management function in Indian banks and companies.
+In India, the financial services industry no longer views banking fraud as the Cost of Doing Business.
+Reports suggest that reported fraud cases have decreased during the Covid-19 pandemic, but the amount of money lost has significantly increased.
+This underscores the importance of the fraud risk management function in Indian banks and companies.

 Early Warning Signals